satiracode/owasp-junior-appsec/secure_design_en.md

 2. Moving important data and services between different physical or virtual locations.
 3. Creating false targets, such as honeypots.

-As an example, let's imagine that an attacker has launched a DDoS attack.
+For example, let's imagine that an attacker has launched a DDoS attack.
 One of the most effective methodologies that I believe is not just filtering traffic, but using the **IP Hopper** mechanism.
 According to this methodology, all legitimate traffic should be redirected to a server that is not under attack, while illegitimate traffic literally attacks *emptiness*.

 #### Make the effects of deception and unpredictability transparent to the user